Indonesia Expat

 The book’s confiscation has polarized the country into those who support the confiscation and those who fear for the loss of freedom of thought and expression.

-On the contrary, a group of journalists, editors, media communities and publishers known as Masyarkat Literasi Yogyakarta (MLY) expressed their concern for this confiscation.
+On the contrary, a group of journalists, editors, media communities and publishers known as Masyarkat Literasi Yogyakarta (MLY) expressed their concern about this confiscation.
 One of the members of the group, writer Anton Kurnia believes TNI’s move is against the law:

 “What the police and the officials are doing is against the law because they have no authority to confiscate [the books],” he claimed.

-In Jogjakarta, MLY reported that two publishers and one book store were raided in a “terror” attack on May 10 and 11.
+In Jogjakarta, MLY reported that two publishers and one bookstore were raided in a “terror” attack on May 10 and 11.
 The group believe this confiscation of literature should not happen in a democracy and is against the Constitution.

 Related posts